-Strongbow Exploration Inc. (the "Company") is a Canadian mineral exploration company focused on exploring prospective nickel properties in Saskatchewan and the Northwest Territories and gold properties in British Columbia.
-The Company's goal is to identify potentially economic nickel/copper mineralization within the Snowbird Tectonic Zone in northern Saskatchewan and southeastern Northwest Territories and gold mineralization in the Spences Bridge area of British Columbia.
+Strongbow Exploration Inc. (the "Company") is a Canadian mineral exploration company focused on exploring prospective nickel properties in Saskatchewan and the Northwest Territories and gold and copper properties in British Columbia.
+The Company's goal is to identify potentially economic nickel/copper mineralization within the Snowbird Tectonic Zone in northern Saskatchewan and southeastern Northwest Territories and gold mineralization in the Spences Bridge area of southern British Columbia and gold and copper mineralization in the Fort St. James area of central British Columbia.
 Shares of the Company trade on the TSX Venture Exchange under the symbol SBW.

-The following discussion and analysis of the Company's financial condition and results of operations for the six months ended July 31, 2009, should be read in conjunction with the audited financial statements of the Company for the years ended January 31, 2009 and January 31, 2008, together with the notes thereto.
+The following discussion and analysis of the Company's financial condition and results of operations for the nine months ended October 31, 2009, should be read in conjunction with the audited financial statements of the Company for the years ended January 31, 2009 and January 31, 2008, together with the notes thereto.
 These financial statements have been prepared in accordance with Canadian generally accepted accounting principles.